 The fishery and stocks are reviewed annually, with quota decisions made each February.
-A midseason research update is carried out during August - September.
-The research associated with this fishery was last reviewed in December 2008, and is currently being externally reviewed by SARDI (South Australian Research and Development Institute).
+A mid-season research update is carried out during August - September.
+The research associated with this fishery was reviewed during a workshop in October 2010.
+External reviewers were Professor Neil Loneragan of Murdoch University and Dr Steve Mayfield of SARDI (South Australian Research and Development Institute).

-Hart AM, Fabris FP, Caputi N (2009).
+- Hart, A. M., Fabris, F. P., Caputi, N. (2009).
 Performance indicators, biological reference points, and decision rules for Western Australian abalone fisheries (Haliotis sp.): (1) Standardised catch per unit effort.
-Fisheries Research Report No 185, Department of Fisheries, Western Australia, 40 p
+Fisheries Research Report No 185, Department of Fisheries, Western Australia, 40 p - Hart, A. M., Fabris, F. P., Brown, J., Murphy, D. (2008).

-Hart AM, Fabris FP, Brown J, Murphy D (2008).
 Digital video surveys of abalone (Haliotis sp.) stocks by commercial fishers in Western Australia.
 Fisheries Research.
-93: 305-314.

-Hesp A, Loneragan N, Hall N, Kobryn H, Hart AM, F. P. Fabris, J. Prince (2008).
-Biomass and commercial catch estimates for abalone stocks in areas proposed as sanctuary zones for the

-Capes Marine Park.
-Fisheries Research Report No 170, Department of Fisheries, WA, 62 p
+93: 305-314. - Hesp, A., Loneragan, N., Hall, N., Kobryn, H., Hart, A. M., Fabris, F. P., Prince, J. (2008).
+Biomass and commercial catch estimates for abalone stocks in areas proposed as sanctuary zones for the Capes Marine Park.
+Fisheries Research Report No 170, Department of Fisheries, Western Australia, 62 p - Hart, A. M., Fabris, F. P. (2007).

-Hart AM, Fabris FP (2007).
 Digital video techniques for assessing population size structure and habitat of greenlip and roe's abalone.
 Final Report to the Fisheries Research and Development Corporation on Project No 2002/079.
 Fisheries Research Report No. 167, Department of Fisheries, Western Australia, 58 p.

-- Indicates that the activity is funded and planned to occur. - O Indicates that the activity is part of a proposal but is not yet funded..
+- Indicates that the activity is funded and planned to occur. - O Indicates that the activity is part of a proposal but is not yet funded...